syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/stretch-the-sfpdfviewer-size-to-its-container.md

 ---
 layout: post
-title: Update the Viewer size to its container in SfPdfViewer | Syncfusion&reg;
+title: Update the Viewer size to its container in SfPdfViewer | Syncfusion
-description: Learn here all about how to stretch the SfPdfViewer size to its container in Syncfusion&reg; Blazor SfPdfViewer component.
+description: Learn here all about how to stretch the SfPdfViewer size to its container in Syncfusion Blazor SfPdfViewer component.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug